Paramotor service by Southwest Airsports

 a.)
 Parts (other than an engine) – Make sure you pack things so that the box could survive a 2' drop.

-b.)
-Engines ONLY – If you are sending ONLY an engine (not the entire paramotor), purchase a heavy duty plastic tote like the one below.
 If you are unable to pack an engine, take it to a local household moving company.
 They can take care of everything, including insurance.
 DO NOT USE UPS OR FEDEX TO PACK YOUR ENGINE!
 It must be a professiol moving company.

-Do not detach the muffler from the engine.
+If possible, do not detach the muffler from the engine.
 It is shock-mounted and helps protect the engine from damage during shipping.

 On ALL engines: Detach the throttle from the carburetor, remove the spark plug, remove the air box/cleaner including the filter attached to the carburetor, if there is one.